Emerjoin/Dev-console/README.md

 - Create mock frontiers (select a frontier interface or a frontier class to mock + HiList special support)
 - Set fake template data

+## Dev-console as welcome-page
+When deploying an app that has no welcome-url set, the dev-console should be shown.

 ## How is it added to the project
 Including a Jar dependency should be enough.